ETH-Global-Paris-2023/ODX/README.md

 2. **Order Market Execution:**
 To execute order market functionality, the 1inch Fusion SDK is utilized.
 The SDK is triggered through the ./apis folder.
 For better integration, a frontend component can be developed to streamline the process.

-## ODX Whitepaper
+## ODX Litepaper

-You can access our whitepaper directly using this link: [Link](https://docs.google.com/document/d/1efI3wY2DR2JCLNn4cRZ3XMj9uWYlwWINv6NlqFZkmWs/edit?usp=sharing)
+You can access our litepaper directly here 👉 [Link](https://docs.google.com/document/d/1efI3wY2DR2JCLNn4cRZ3XMj9uWYlwWINv6NlqFZkmWs/edit?usp=sharing)

 ## Usage